GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

 - PUT `/API/tickets/{ticketId}/resolve`

-    - Description: Allows to set a not closed ticket as resolved
+    - Description: Allows to set a not closed ticket as resolved.
+Upon successful completion of the request, the ticket status will be "RESOLVED"
     - Request body: _None_
     - Response: `204 No Content` (success)
     - Error responses: `404 Not Found` (ticketId not found), `422 Unprocessable Entity` (validation of ticketId failed